Clouds are distributed systems with many moving parts that all work independently. There are resources, such as...

 AWS, for instance, permits a federated user to access AWS cloud services.
 This allows admins to grant users permission to carry out any tasks in AWS that they've been granted permission to do on premises.
 Microsoft also integrates with SAML-compliant directories, including its own Active Directory, and Google supports SAML, as well.

 Always test your on-premises and cloud-based systems using whatever IAM approaches you employ.
-Ensure both users and groups are properly managed, and that they are granted or not granted access as configured in the IAM system.
+Ensure both users and groups are properly managed, and that they are granted or not granted access as configured in the identity and access management system.

 Build an identity-based security strategy